 SHADIA FAYNE WOOD

-She is a recipient of the prestigious Yoshiyama Award and the Brower Youth Award from the Earth Island Institute.
+She is a recipient of the Yoshiyama Award and the Brower Youth Award and has been featured in the 2007 Green Issue of Vanity Fair and is a recipient of Elle Magazine’s 2008 Green Awards.
 Shadia worked for the Environmental Justice & Climate Change Initiative as the youngest Campaign Coordinator in the Energy Action Coalition.
-She was featured in the 2007 Green Issue of Vanity Fair and is a recipient of Elle Magazine’s 2008 Green Awards.
-Her photos have been featured in the New Yorker, the Boston Globe, MSNBC, and the front page of the Hufffington Post.